What you should know

 But it doesn’t cover all types of tenancies.
 For example, tenancies in manufactured home parks are covered by the Manufactured Home Park Tenancy Act.

 The Residential Tenancy Branch is the BC government agency that administers the Residential Tenancy Act.
+Here's the branch's website.
 They help tenants and landlords resolve problems by providing a formal dispute resolution process.
 We explain this process shortly.

 Under BC’s residential tenancy law, tenants are responsible for:

 - paying rent and other fees in the tenancy agreement on time

 - keeping the rental unit and common areas clean

 - repairing any damage they or their guests cause, as soon as possible (this does not include reasonable wear and tear)

 - telling the landlord of any needed repairs or problems, such as mice, cockroaches, or bedbugs

 - not disturbing other people living in the building or neighbouring property and not letting guests do so either